 If you’re looking for comfort, either stay at Heather Mountain Lodge just outside the eastern gates of Glacier National Park or in Revelstoke.

 You can stay at the Illecillewaet Campground, which is also the trailhead for many hikes in Glacier National Park.
-It is located 3 km west of the summit of Rogers Pass and is the only campground in Glacier National Park that is open in 2021.
+It is located 3 km west of the summit of Rogers Pass.
 It’s available on a first come-first served basis.
 Check back with Glacier National Park for what campgrounds will be open in 2022.

 There is also the option to book a bed in the A.O.
 Wheeler Hut, run by the Alpine Club of Canada.
 In summer there are 30 beds.